 Repeat this for all 9 slots.

-I chose to leave the inner parts of the wings intact when I made the first bee by hand, but if you want to cut out the middle to have a more accurate-to-game friend, you can still cut these out with the precision knife.
+I chose to leave the inner parts of the wings intact when I made the first bee by hand, but if you want to cut out the middle, you can still cut these out with the precision knife.
 Just be careful not to cut too far and slice into the wing.

 Having problems cutting straight lines with your precision knife?